jpcoding/Teach-Repeat-Replan/README.md

 ## 1. Prerequisites
 **1.1**   **Ubuntu** and **ROS**

 Our software is developed in Ubuntu 16.04.
 ROS Kinetic.
-ROS can be installed here: [ROS Installation](http://wiki.ros.org/ROS/Installation)
+ROS can be installed here: [ROS Installation](http://wiki.ros.org/ROS/Installation）

+**also need doxygen pdflatex gfortran**

 **1.2**   **convex solvers**